hexbus/adventure-ubergrom-8k/docs/verification.md

 back up.
 Copying a file within UBE1 and deleting one from TI BASIC work too.
 The mapping fix gets rid of REVIEW MODULE LIBRARY.

-We also ran emulator and host tests for Adventure save/restore, BASIC PROGRAM and record files, catalogs, menu copy/delete, full-storage errors, and keeping writes out of UberGROM's protected configuration.
+I also ran emulator and host tests for Adventure save/restore, BASIC PROGRAM and record files, catalogs, menu copy/delete, full-storage errors, and keeping writes out of UberGROM's protected configuration.
 The signature-only change passed those checks.
 This doesn't mean we've tested every hardware setup or what happens with every possible power failure.

-To check the new builder, we rebuilt both of our existing adventure collections.
+To check the new builder, I rebuilt both of our existing adventure collections.
 All the programming images matched the signed reference byte for byte.
 We also built the WHTech PIRATE example from the [build directions](building.md).
 There's a short [verification summary](../release/verification.json) with the